Bundled/ packaged apps for Linux

 UPDATE: in Ubuntu 20.04 or later default GNOME software app no longer supports flatpak, so installing flatpak installs another version of the Software store app.
 The two interact confusingly.

 The major pain-point of flatpak for me is the portal system, which is a bit of infrastructure that we as users would prefer to know nothing about, but which we can’t help but notice because of its obtrusiveness.
-When a flatpak app tries to ask a local app to open a file — e.g. a PDF view to open PDF files — rather than being a 1-click operation, it’s a tedious rigmarole, wherein a notification pops up to tell you that a PDF app selector has opened, which you click on to see the PDF selector which it in turn asks how you want to open the PDF, which you must repeat anew every single time you open a PDF.
+When a flatpak app tries to ask a local app to open a file — e.g. a PDF view to open PDF files — rather than being a 1-click operation, it’s a tedious rigmarole, wherein a notification pops up to tell you that a PDF app selector has opened, which you click on to see the PDF selector which in turn asks how you want to open the PDF, which you must repeat anew every single time you open a PDF.

-Another pain point is that Flatpak tends to rapidly consume disk space under /var.
+Another pain point is that Flatpak tends to rapidly consume disk space under /var

-The Ubuntu software app gui sometimes seems to be confused about whether to install for a single user or system wide, or both.
+The Ubuntu software app GUI sometimes seems to be confused about whether to install for a single user or system-wide, or both.
 I found I can reduce the number of duplicate copies via, e.g.

-One can AFAICT execute flatpak apps directly, via, e.g. /var/lib/flatpak/app/org.zotero.Zotero/current/active/export/bin/org.zotero.Zotero, but one is supposed to do this:
+One can AFAICT execute flatpak apps directly, via, e.g. /var/lib/flatpak/app/org.zotero.Zotero/current/active/export/bin/org.zotero.Zotero

 If I get weird errors from a flatpak app about how it can’t access some important file, I might need to give it extra permissions.